Chamba district: Fair and festivals

 Chamba is famous for its vivid festivals.
 The Suhi Mata festival is held for four days in March/April every year in memory of princess Sui.
 She is known to have sacrificed her life for the cause of her people, that is, the people of Chamba.

-At the time of the harvest of the maize crop which is the main crop of this region the local people in order to show their happiness and to enjoy after a hard toil celebrate. the festival is named as Minjar festival.
+At the time of the harvest of the maize crop, which is the main crop of this region, to express happiness and to enjoy after a hard toil, locals celebrate Minjar festival.
+This week long fare/ Mela is the most popular Mela of Chamba.